bcdudek/bcdstats/README.md

 Bruce Dudek [bruce.dudek at albany.edu](mailto:bruce.dudek@albany.edu)

-`bcdstats` is a collection of probability distribution graphing, shiny, correlation testing, and regression information functions.
+`bcdstats` is a collection of eda tools, probability distribution graphing, shiny, correlation testing, and regression information functions.
 It is intended for students in the APSY510/511 classes at the University at Albany.

 This repository is a test case for the author to learn github.
 It is not yet ready to receive suggestions for changes.